Graphical X Splatting (GraphiXS): A Graphical Model for 4D Gaussian Splatting under Uncertainty: Introduction

 Recently, some methods, including contemporaneous ones, have started to consider certain data uncertainties in GS.
 This includes probabilistic inference for online learning~\cite{van2024variational, savant2024modeling, guo2025uncertainty}, dynamically learning moving and static Gaussians~\cite{gao2024relaygs, wang2025degauss, deng2025dynasplat}, reconstruction from limited camera views~\cite{jeong2024rodygs, jiang2023consistent4d, yilmaz2023107}.
 However, the data uncertainty explicitly or implicitly considered is mostly specific to one application scenario.
 Therefore, it is desirable to have one unified framework that can incorporate multiple types of data uncertainty.

-We propose Graphical X Splatting (GraphiXS), a new framework which can explicitly incorporate multiple types of data uncertainty in 4DGS.
+We propose Graphical X Splatting (GraphiXS), a new framework which can explicitly incorporate data uncertainty in the form of missing or asynchronized observations in 4DGS.
 The `X' in GraphiXS is not necessarily Gaussian so we use the word `component'.
 The term `data uncertainty' broadly refers to missing camera views, sparse camera configurations (\ie position and orientations), missing frames from cameras, imperfectly synchronized cameras, \etc. Probabilistic learning is a natural solution to data uncertainty, but the greatest challenge is to design a flexible probabilistic framework that can model different types of uncertainty in 4DGS.
 To this end, we formulate GraphiXS as a generative process and propose a new graphical model, by introducing stochasticity into the individual steps of 4DGS.
 This includes treating all the learnable parameters (\eg component location) as latent variables which are to be inferred via Maximum a Posteriori (MAP).
 Also, unlike existing methods which treat only the images as observations, we also treat the camera pose and frame time as samples of random variables, which enables us to incorporate the uncertainty in them.
 Finally, the flexibility of GraphiXS allows us to impose various prior distributions to regulate the behaviors of the components.

 We instantiate GraphiXS with different components including Gaussians and Student's-t to show its generality.
 Through exhaustive evaluation under various combinations of data uncertainty, we demonstrate that GraphiXS can outperform existing methods across different scenes and metrics.
 More broadly, we demonstrate that GraphiXS is not a specific model but a framework which can be used to upgrade and improve existing methods.
 To the best of our knowledge, this is the first probabilistic 4DGS framework targeting multiple types of data uncertainty.
-Our contributions include:
+Our contributions include: \begin{itemize} \item A new probabilistic framework to holistically incorporate data uncertainty in the form of sparse spatial and temporal sampling in 4DGS. \item A new graphical model which can be instantiated with different primitives and used to `upgrade' existing 4DGS methods. \item A new way of introducing stochasticity in the steps of 4DGS. \item New priors that can effectively regulate the model behaviors, leading to effective optimization. \end{itemize} An open-source implementation of our method is available at {\url{https://github.com/realcrane/Graphical-X-Splatting}}.